 - Truck repair mechanics – A truck mechanic may be responsible for an accident if the mechanic failed to properly inspect, maintain, or repair critical components and a subsequent component failure leads to a loss-of-control wreck.

 - Truck component manufacturers – Manufacturers of faulty truck components may be at fault for tractor-trailer accidents if the components fail such as a tire blowout and cause an accident.

-What Causes Tractor-Trailer Accidents?
+What Are the Top Causes of Tractor-Trailer Accidents?

 - Distracted driving – Truck drivers who are distracted by cell phone conversations, food or drink, personal grooming, adjusting vehicle controls, or other activities that take their focus away from the road